 A URL is composed of different parts, some mandatory and others optional.
 Let's see the most important parts using the following URL:

-http://is the protocol.
-It indicates which protocol the browser must use.
-Usually it is the HTTP protocol or its secured version, HTTPS.
+httpis the protocol.
+The first part of the URL indicates which protocol the browser must use.
+A protocol is a set method for exchanging or transferring data around a computer network.
+Usually for websites it is the HTTP protocol or its secured version, HTTPS.
 The Web requires one of these two, but browsers also know how to handle other protocols such as

 mailto:(to open a mail client) or

 ftp:to handle file transfer, so don't be surprised if you see such protocols.